menzHSE/cv-ml-lecture-notebooks/README.md

 python -m ipykernel install --user --name=cv-ml-torch
 ```

-Then open notebooks in your favorite tool (e.g. VSCode) and select the installed Jupyter kernel `cv-ml-torch`
+Then you can open notebooks in your favorite tool (e.g. VSCode) and select the installed Jupyter kernel `cv-ml-torch` to execute the notebooks.